wuub/SublimeREPL/doc/index.rst

       }
   ]

-As you can see, the REPL configuration is concentrated in the menu files.
+It is obvious that the REPL configuration is concentrated in the menu files, and the palette configuration only refers to those by ID and file name.
+The latter  is achieved by the command `run_existing_window_command` (class :class:`RunExistingWindowCommandCommand`)

-However, if you load a REPL from the palette (and in some integrations, via keybindings), the command will be ran in the context of the currently open window.
-This allows some integrations to read the currently open file and do something during REPL startup based on it.
-For example, Clojure integration will check if the current window contains a Leiningen file, and use it to start a Leiningen REPL.
+This command is a wrapper that is used in the *command palette* configuration.
+Its function is to execute another command.
+It takes an ID of a configuration item and the  name of a file where the configuration is stored, and scans the available Sublime configuration folders for the file and within the file for the configuration item until one is found.
+This allows the command palette configuration to specify a reference to the REPL configuration command instead of replicating it.
+For this reason, actual REPL configuration is *concentrated in the menu files*.

 REPL classes
 ^^^^^^^^^^^^

 All REPL instances are descendants of :class:`Repl`.
-New integrations can either provide their own class, or use one of the base classes that ship with SublimeREPL:
+New integrations can either provide their own class, or use one of the base classes that ship with
+SublimeREPL:

 * Class :class:`SubprocessRepl` for  subprocess-based REPLs.
 The process running in the REPL is a subprocess of the editor.
 The input and   output of the process is connected to the output and the input of the REPL

 * Class :class:`TelnetRepl`.
 The process runs outside of the editor, presumably   having been spawned externally, and the REPL connects to it over TCP via Python `telnetlib`.

 There are three integrations that provide their own classes: